Quarterpie3141/Kubernetes-install-script/README.md

 <sub>* You can find the most recent version of kuberentes [here](https://kubernetes.io/releases/).</sub><br />
 <sub>** You can find the most recent version of CRI-O [here](https://github.com/cri-o/packaging/blob/main/README.md#available-streams).</sub><br />
-<sub>*** The default value is the reccomended value for Calico, please read the installation instructions of your chosen CNI for more info on the appropite CIDR.</sub>
+<sub>*** The default value is the recommended value for Calico, please read the installation instructions of your chosen CNI for more info on the appropriate CIDR.</sub>

 ## Troubleshooting